Catching up with John Malecki, Pittsburgh’s quintessential builder

 John Malecki is a dying breed.
 Technically, he’s a millennial.
 But this sage 20-something is more likely to be found sporting a sander than he is an iPhone.

 The athlete saw the end of his NFL career as an opportunity to return to his roots.
 He started to build — and never stopped.
-He launched a mobile shop, and worked out of a garage for 18 months before settling down in his current space on Cherry Street.
+He launched an online shop and worked out of a garage for 18 months before settling down in his current space on Cherry Street.
 “This was an easy transition for me,” he says, “because it came out of necessity.”

 “This room’s chaos, but it’s a process,” he admits.
 “I usually just have shit everywhere, and sawhorses and stuff.”
 He leads me around his wooden haven, where every seemingly misplaced piece of lumber has a methodical home.
 I jot down his blueprints as quickly as he recites them: “I build over here … and then I do more of my finishing in this room … and that’s storage … and obviously more wood back here.
 Just trying to make the most of the space.”

-With a sole focus on his work, Malecki has managed to garner both an extensive clientele and a widespread social media presence.
-Between his frequent blogging — past headlines have included “5 Ways to Take Your DIY Projects to the Next Level” and “3 Tables You Can Build with Only 2 Tools” — and Instagramming to an audience of nearly 20,000, we’re not convinced this multitasker ever sleeps.
-After all, he’s somehow found time to “do all of his own marketing” and still construct original, well-built, straight-up stunning pieces of furniture.
+With a sole focus on his work, Malecki has managed to garner an extensive clientele and social media presence.
+Between frequent blogging — past headlines include “5 Ways to Take Your DIY Projects to the Next Level” and “3 Tables You Can Build with Only 2 Tools” — and Instagramming to an audience of nearly 20,000, we’re not convinced the multitasker ever sleeps.
+After all, he has found time to do his own marketing while simultaneously constructing original, impeccably built pieces of furniture.

 “I’ve been fortunate enough — like I said, I played football for a while — that I had a decent social following,” he says.
 “And everyone in the city’s been a great supporter.
 Like, what I’m doing now … everyone loves the concept of reclaiming and repurposing.
 I have a great network of friends and businesses around Pittsburgh from growing up here.
 My business has grown and my client base has grown from, more or less, just being in Pittsburgh.”

-Essentially, Pittsburgh itself is an interactive portfolio of Malecki’s professional work.
-His elaborate visions have come to life not only in clients’ private homes, but in a range of local businesses — from artist Baron Batch’s Studio AM; to Squirrel Hill’s float pod center, Levity; to our very own Lifespace office in Garfield.
 His all-time favorite?
 A one-point perspective bridge, constructed from reclaimed barn wood and hand-fabricated metal.
-A clear tribute to our City of Bridges, the mural has been on display in Shadyside’s Lululemon since December 2015.
+A clear tribute to our City of Bridges, the mural has been on display in Lululemon Shadyside since December 2015.
 “That was a pretty cool project,” he shares.
 “It was the biggest thing I’ve done conceptually.
 I do a ton of dining tables, comfy tables, benches, trunks, stuff like that.
 So, when I get something that’s a little out of the blueprint, that’s usually really fun.”

 The young entrepreneur has mastered the art of turning a vague idea into something tangible and — even more impressively — functional.
 It’s a rare quality, and one that his customers have come to value.
 “Everything I build, I try to incorporate the client’s vision as much as possible,” he says.
 “Something will pop into my head, and I’ll try to create it out of nothing.
-That’s what I love about [building]: bringing someone else’s vision to life with my skill set that they don’t have.”
+That’s what I love about [building]: bringing someone else’s vision to life.”

 If there’s any place that rewards this kind of dedication, it’s Pittsburgh: a city that rose from the Rust Belt, sweat the dust off its shoulders, and came back to life with a strength that refuses to waver.

-“Plus, I’d love to raise my kids playing football in the same places I did when I was younger and stuff.”
+“Plus, I’d love to raise my kids playing football in the same places I did when I was younger.”